 Construction crews will begin drilling for structure foundations.
-Two types of foundations are typically going to be used for the project.
+Two types of foundations are typically used for transmission line projects, either drilled pier foundations or direct embed foundations.
 Reinforced concrete drilled pier foundations typically range from 6 to 9 feet in diameter and are drilled 20 to 40 feet deep.
-Once the drilling is complete, reinforcing steel is placed in the hole and concrete is poured.
-Anchor bolts are placed in the top of the foundation.
+Once drilling is complete, reinforcing steel and anchor bolts are placed in the hole and concrete is poured.
 Drilled pier foundations typically take one to two days to complete unless rock is encountered.
-Direct embed foundations typically range from 3 to 5 feet in diameter and are 10 to 20 feet deep.
-Once the hole is drilled the pole base section is placed in the hole and then backfilled with rock or soil.
+Direct embed foundations typically range from 3 to 5 feet in diameter and are 15 to 30 feet deep.
+Once the hole is drilled, the pole base section is placed in the hole and then backfilled with rock, soil or concrete.
 Direct embedded foundations typically take 2 to 4 hours to complete.

-5. Erection of the structure:
+5. Installing the structure: